HIPAA Penetration Testing Checklist

 The HIPAA Privacy Rule

 The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and PHI.
-It requires specific safeguards to maintain the privacy of this data and limits how you can use and disclose it without authorization.
+It requires specific safeguards to maintain the privacy of this data and limits how it can be used and disclosed without authorization.
 The rule provides context on these permitted cases and when individuals need to give permission.

 Another critical part of the rule is that it gives people rights over their PHI and the ability to review it.
 This guideline defines to whom HIPAA applies within three categories: health plans, healthcare providers, and healthcare clearinghouses.